Category:Scraping Tools

 ScrapingBee offers an all-in-one API that manages headless browsers and rotating proxies with an emphasis on ease of use.
 The platform runs thousands of headless browsers and automatically rotates proxies, allowing users to specify target URLs with optional JavaScript rendering or screenshot capture.

 One standout feature is the AI-powered data extraction engine that accepts plain-English instructions and returns structured JSON or CSV output.
 ScrapingBee also includes specialized APIs for search engines, screenshots, and JavaScript scenarios for complex actions like clicking buttons or filling forms.
-In our tests, ScrapingBee achieved 92.69% average success rate with 11.7 seconds average response time, performing close to ScraperAPI but with better speed.
+In our tests, ScrapingBee achieved 97.62% average success rate with 13.7 seconds average response time, putting it in top-tier company alongside Bright Data and Scrape.do for reliability.

 Pros